datatrail-jhu/02_googlecloud/manuscript/08_googleslides.md

 As you prepare your presentation, it's best to keep a few guidelines in mind:
 1. Minimize the number of words you put on any slide.
-2. Whenever possible, use pictures instead of words.
 	3. Make sure images and text are as large as possible.
 4. Use consistent text font and colors throughout slideshow.

 # Contributions